Skip to content

 Required Courses

-In this pathway, Harvard Extension School will credit four courses (16 credits) toward the sustainability program for earning the MITx MicroMasters credential in Supply Chain Management.
+In this pathway, Harvard Extension School will credit four courses (16 credits) toward the sustainability program for earning the MITx MicroMasters credential in Supply Chain Management, leaving you with 8 courses (32 credits) to complete.

 Core Courses: